More renters facing eviction have a right to a lawyer. Finding one can be hard

 The tenant is Keisha, who doesn't want to give her last name for fear of retaliation from her landlord.
 After the hearing, she explains that she has been stressed financially, helping her daughter get through a devastating illness.
 "I missed some payments due to my daughter almost passed away," she says, getting emotional.

 Keisha had been approved for emergency rent help, some of the last bit of pandemic aid left in Baltimore.
 But the money was delayed for months, and during that time the landlord went ahead and scheduled an eviction.
-So Keisha borrowed money from friends and family for her rent, effectively paying twice.
+So Keisha borrowed money from friends and family for her rent, though it wasn't enough to cover the rent owed over several months.

 She says she's grateful to the lawyer who helped her and whom she met barely an hour ago.
 Then she laughs as she realizes she doesn't even know his name.